Proven-Paradox/shaper-system/Handbook.md

 Increase the range at which you Counter Abilities can affect enemies by 1.
 For example, the Riposte Ability normally only reaches enemies in melee range.
 With this Lesson, Riposte would also function against enemies who strike from Short range.
 (This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)

 #### Manamaim
-Whenever you pay an Overload cost on a damaging Spell, you may add your Capacity level to your damage.
+Whenever you pay an Overload cost on a damaging Spell, you may add your Capacity to your damage.
 This extra damage is not included in multipliers.

 Example: Merlin has the Manamaim Lesson, Capacity 4, and casts Elemental Lance with the Overload cost.
 His opponent has Mental Defense 12, and his Offense total is 17.
 The [Impact](#impact) is 5, and with the Overload cost paid Elemental Lance has a x2 multiplier.
 This results in 10 damage, plus 4 from Manamaim, resulting in 14 damage.

 #### Manamend
-Whenever you pay an Overload cost on an Ability that heals HP damage, add your Capacity level to the total healing done.
+Whenever you pay an Overload cost on an Ability that heals HP damage, add your Capacity to the total healing done.

 #### Masochism
 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next turn.
 If you successfully hit with an Ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).